Stratio/Decision/README.md

   * To compile the project:
         sbt compile

+  * To run the unit tests:
+        sbt test

-  * To run the tests (Stratio Streaming Engine should be up and running): sbt test
+  * To run the integration tests (Stratio Streaming Engine should be up and running): sbt integration:test

   * To create the Stratio Streaming API distribution: sbt assembly